PhilMathew/mirror-mirror/README.md

-# Machine Unlearning is Computational Indistinguishability
+# Mirror, Mirror on the Wall---Have I Forgotten it All?\\A New Framework for Evaluating Machine Unlearning
 Authors: Philip Mathew, Brennon Brimhall, Neil Fendley, Dr. Yinzhi Cao, Dr. Matthew D. Green

 ## Installation